edgarfinn/React-Intermediate-Reference/README.md

 </BrowserRouter>
 ```

 Once the form has been submitted and posted, you'll probably want to re-direct the user to a new view (either the full list of all posts, or the post's detailed view).
-BUT either of these views first require the action creator's post request to first resolve, in order for the new post to render.
+BUT redirects to either of these views require the action creator's post request to first resolve, otherwise the browser will attempt to navigate to non-existent content.

 Simply by telling our onSubmit helper to push a string that represents a path into the history array will cause the browser to re-direct to that path when the onSubmit helper is called: